Rest API Reports

 No Item Found

-In most cases No Item Found pops up because the item imported is not a part of a Frequent Buyer Program or Astro Offer.
-This includes items such as collars, leashes, toys, etc. If you confirm that is the case you can go ahead and Hide the alert.
+In many cases No Item Found pops up because the item imported is not a part of a Frequent Buyer Program.
+If you confirm that is the case you can go ahead and Hide the alert.

 So the best way to determine why you received this error is to first copy/paste the UPC for that transaction onto your clipboard.
 Then click the Customer Name to enter their Checkout screen.
 Once here you will see a toggle switch just above the search bar called Scanner / Keystroke Capture, you want to set that toggle switch to Off.
 This will allow you to paste your UPC onto the search bar.